Federal regions of Iraq: Unimplemented Article 140

 Article 140, Second, of the Constitution of Iraq states: “The responsibility placed upon the executive branch of the Iraqi Transitional Government stipulated in Article 58 of the Transitional Administrative Law shall extend and continue to the executive authority elected in accordance with this Constitution, provided that it accomplishes completely (normalization and census and concludes with a referendum in Kirkuk and other disputed territories to determine the will of their citizens), by a date not to exceed the 31st of December 2007.”

-The Transitional Administrative Law Article 58 in question stipulates that areas that were previously affected by Baathist policies of demographic change as well as territorial changes such as redefining borders of governorates, have to be “normalised” demographically as well as administratively by restoring them to their initial ethnic composition as well as provincial boundaries.
+The Transitional Administrative Law Article 58 in question stipulates that areas that were previously affected by Ba'athist policies of demographic change as well as territorial changes such as redefining borders of governorates, have to be “normalised” demographically as well as administratively by restoring them to their initial ethnic composition as well as provincial boundaries.
 Those that were forcibly relocated or otherwise disenfranchised by the previous regime have to be resettled to their original estates or provided compensation.
 With regards to those “newly introduced” settlers that were brought there by the previous Baathi regime, they also have to be compensated and relocated.
 Finally, a census would be conducted to determine the official ethnic composition of the territories, as well as a referendum that would determine the status of the disputed territories; that is, whether or not they would become part of the Kurdistan Region.

 As of November 2024, not a single practical step has been taken to implement the provisions of the article, in fact, Kurdish authorities have alleged that the Iraqi government has resumed the Arabization of disputed territories.

 Proposed federal regions

 While Iraq was still under occupation, in May 2007, Joe Biden, then a member of the United States Senate, proposed dividing Iraq into three regions based on ethnic and sectarian identities (Shia, Sunni and Kurdish).
-A solution of governance intended to shield the country from sectarian tensions, allowing its main components to each exercise a degree of local self-rule in their own respective areas, and in this way solving the main problem perceived to be the catalyst of conflict in the country.
+It was thought of as a solution for governance intended to shield the country from sectarian tensions, allowing its main components to each exercise a degree of local self-rule in their own respective areas, and in this way solving the main problem perceived to be the catalyst of conflict in the country.